andrea-aus-hh/renpho-es-cs20m/README.md

 ### Why not write in the Google Sheet directly from the Raspberry Pi?

 It was for me an exercise in Terraform, GCP and GCP Cloud Run Functions.
-Also, this way the Raspberry Pi is exclusively authorised to call a certain GCP Cloud Run function, and not to touch the Google Sheet directly.
+Also, this way the Raspberry Pi has fewer responsibilities, it only needs to call an API endpoint.

 ### How is the weight read from the scale?